DeepGAInS/GAInS/README.md

 ```

 ### Our Models
 We provide our models, i.e. GAInS with R50 and R101 on three datasets, totally 6 models on [One Drive](https://hkustconnect-my.sharepoint.com/:f:/g/personal/rliuar_connect_ust_hk/EmUTQhTKlBlOt4fUy1Cs0fsBld607SLyXkf57JaZ5jBH7w?e=YDwcBA).
-One can use them as pre-trained models, or evaluate on the pre-trained if needed.
+One can download them as pre-trained models, or evaluate on the pre-trained models if needed.

 **Note**
 The evaluation code rely on a modified pycoco package that provides a new function iouIntUni to compute intersection over union between masks, return iou, intersection, union together.
 For installation of the modified pycoco package, please refer to https://github.com/Amandaynzhou/MMT-PSM.

 ## License
+Detectron2 is released under the [Apache 2.0 license](https://github.com/DeepDoNet/DoNet/blob/master/LICENSE).
 ## Citation

 ## Acknowledgement
+The code of GAInS is built on [detectron2](https://github.com/facebookresearch/detectron2) and [ORCNN](https://github.com/waiyulam/ORCNN), thanks for the Third Party Libs.

 ## Question
 Feel free to email us if you have questions: